Grand Alliance of Order | Grand Alliance of Chaos

 - Make Me Wanna Shout: The Maw-krushas used as mounts by Ironjaw are able to unleash a mighty roar so loud that it is capable of bursting the internal organs of any creature unfortunate enough to be subjected to it.
 In all editions of the game this is represented by Maw-krushas having the Innards-bursting Bellow attack, while the 2nd Edition Destruction Battletome: Orruk Warclans rules also includes the Loud Un Ironjawz Mount Trait that allows a Maw-krusha to unleash a roar once per battle that is so loud that it will stun enemy units, reducing their effectiveness in battle.

 - Our Wyverns Are Different: While they lack the poison typical in fiction, Maw-krushas are massive, if dim, wyvern-like creatures used by the toughest Ironjawz Megabosses as mounts.
-When on the ground, Maw-krushas walk on all-fours in a manner similar to pterosaurs, attacking their enemies with the powerful fists of their winged forelimbs.
+When on the ground, Maw-krushas walk on all fours like pterosaurs, attacking their enemies with the powerful fists of their winged forelimbs.
 Despite their bulk and relatively small wingspan, Maw-krushas are capable of slow and clumsy flight, much to the amazement of the scholars of more civilised races, some of whom believe that such a feat is only possible because gravity itself doesn't want to mess with the bad-tempered creatures.

 - Power Pincers: The Boss Klaws wielded by some Ironjaw Brute Bosses are crudely made pincers that allow the Boss to tear through enemy tropes.
 Normally paired with a Brute Smasha, Boss Klaws are unwieldy but allow the Boss to hit his enemies with both hands, something represented in the 2nd Edition Destruction Battletome: Orruk Warclans rules with more Attack but less of a chance to hit.

-- Red Ones Go Faster: The red armoured Bloodtoofs warclan are known throughout the Eight Realms as the fastest Ironawz around.
+- Red Ones Go Faster: The red armoured Bloodtoofs warclan are known throughout the Eight Realms as the fastest Ironjawz around.
 Including multiple Fists of Gore-grunta cavalry and carrying charms that contain translocation and speed enhancement magic, the Bloodtoofs are always on the move, traveling from one fight to another as fast as possible.
-The 2nd Edition Destruction Battletome: Orruk Warclans rules represent this with a Warclan Ability, a Command Ability, and an Artefact of Power that all enhance the speed of the crimson Bloodtoofs.
+In the game, they have a Warclan Ability, a Command Ability, and an Artefact of Power that all enhance their speed.

 - Soldier vs. Warrior: The Warrior Brutes of the Ironjawz rely on their own strength to win the day, and if that fails they will swamp the enemy with sheer numbers.
 The smaller, Soldier Ardboyz meanwhile make up for their relative lack of strength with the closest an orruk can get to skill and discipline, grinding down their opponents with relentless attacks.
 While the majority of Ironjawz consider Ardboyz to be humourless and weedy, some have grown to grudgingly respect their abilities.